makerdao-dux/metadao-frontend/README.md

 The webapp is built with React and utilizes the other subdao packages as dependencies.
 Please check [Starting the web app](#starting-the-webapp) for more information.

+To run the webapp locally execute:
+`pnpm webapp`

 ## Installation & Development

 ## Commands